-Additionally, the bill modifies the tax credit structure, allowing for a 70% credit for contributions made to scholarship granting organizations for certain tax years, increasing to 75% and eventually 100% in subsequent years.
+Additionally, the bill modifies the tax credit structure, allowing a 70% credit for contributions made to scholarship granting organizations for certain tax years, increasing to 75% and eventually 100% in subsequent years.
 The total amount of credits allowed per tax year is raised from $10 million to $15 million, with provisions for further increases based on demand.
 The bill also repeals existing sections of law that are being amended, ensuring that the new provisions take effect following publication in the statute book.

-As introduced: 72-4353, 72-4352, 72-4357, 72-5132
+Statutes affected: As introduced: 72-4353, 72-4352, 72-4357, 72-5132

 As Amended by Senate Committee: 72-4353, 72-4352, 72-4357, 72-5132